feathersui/feathersui-website/docs/as3-starling/video-player.md

 ---
-title: How to use the Feathers VideoPlayer component (Starling version)
+title: How to use the VideoPlayer component (Starling version)
 sidebar_label: VideoPlayer
 ---